VasuDevrani/NextJs-aiior/Readme.md

   // no revalidation
 }
 ```

+### Exploring static generation
+- npm run build
+- got to the 'next' folder created as a result of build command
+- checkout 'server' folder and you will get the data pre-rendered in the html files and json files that contains the pre rendered fetched data.

+### Exploitation of data during website rendering
+- If the site route is approached directly, then the server serves pre-rendered html page
+- if the site route is approched from another route, then json & html files are served

 ## BACKEND Integration
 NextJs acts as a full stack framework, allowing us to create backend api routes within the same frontend code base </br>